thomasthesecond/conditional-loading/README.md

 ### HTTP Requests

 The additional HTTP requests added by the AJAX includes could keep this from being a viable solution on larger websites.
+In the demo, the number of requests more than double on larger screens.
+[Filament Group](http://filamentgroup.com/lab/ajax_includes_modular_content/) created a nice workaround by concatenating the embeds into a single file, thus a single request.

 <a name="inspiration"></a>
 ## Inspiration